bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 abline(lm(y~x), col="red")
 cor(x,y)^2
 ```

-Choose right tree and proceed to bootstrapping.
+Which tree was the most appropriate?
+Choose the right tree and proceed to bootstrapping.

 ### Run bootstrapping

 Bootstrapping is a test or metric that uses random sampling with replacement and falls under the broader class of resampling methods.
-It
-uses sampling with replacement to estimate the sampling distribution for
-the estimator (Ojha et al 2022).
-Basic idea is building same tree
-leaving out some portion of evidence (some bases from a sequence) and check if same clades appear
-even after leaving out some data.
+It uses sampling with replacement to estimate the sampling distribution for the estimator (Ojha et al., 2022).
+Basic idea is building same tree leaving out some portion of evidence (some bases from a sequence) and check if same clades appear even after leaving out some data.

 ![](https://github.com/bioinfo-arctic/FSK2053/blob/main/Spring_2024/images/boot.jpeg)